 Maude Renaud-Brisson (she/her)

-Born and raised in Québec, Maude has called Vancouver home for the last decade.
-Maude began in the restaurant industry as a server and GM, then as a sommelier at iconic restaurants such as Nightingale and Chambar, to an importing role with Lifford Wine & Spirits.
-She founded APÉROmode in 2019, hosting beloved events, and curating a widely distributed wine club.
-She often acts as a consultant and contributes to wine initiatives including the global Tasting Climate Change conference.
-Maude has always believed in giving back to the industry she loves and is a former board member of the Canadian Association of Professional Sommeliers as well as a BC Wine Ambassador with Wine Growers BC.
+Born and raised in Québec, Maude spent most of her career in Vancouver as a sommelier at iconic restaurants such as Nightingale and Chambar.
+After dipping her toes into an importing role with Lifford Wine & Spirits, she founded APÉROmode in 2019, hosting beloved events and curating a widely distributed wine club.
+She frequently acts as a consultant and contributes to wine initiatives such as the global Tasting Climate Change conference, and as a board member of the Canadian Association of Professional Sommeliers.

 Kelcie Jones (she/her)